Last Updated on November 19, 2022 by maximosecrets

 The Manage Downtime History dialog is looking at two records of the ASSETSTATUS table.
 All the fields are modifiable in this dialog, and you will find that there are some validations to ensure the Start Date cannot be later than the End Date or that one records dates cannot overlap another set of dates for the same asset.
 This is where you can adjust the Downtime Hours and whether it was Operational or Non-Operational time.

-In the Organizations application and Work Order Options and the dialog for Work Type you can determine whether a prompt for downtime should occur for each work type.
+In the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and Work Order Options and the dialog for Work Type you can determine whether a prompt for downtime should occur for each work type.
 This is a message to inform you if the asset is still down when completing or closing the work order.
-For the message to be displayed you need to check the field “Display Downtime Report Prompt upon WO Completion for Asset in a ‘Down’ Status?” which you will find under Other Organization Options.
-At the top of this dialog, you can also determine how the Downtime Start Date should be derived, from the Reported Date, Actual Start Date, or None, this sets the default for the additional fields that you see in the Work Order Tracking and Quick Reporting applications.
+If you want the message to always be displayed including for work orders that have no work type, then check the field ‘Display Downtime Report Prompt upon WO Completion for Asset in a ‘Down’ Status?’ which you will find under Other Organization Options.
+At the top of this dialog, you can also determine how the Downtime Start Date should be derived, from the Reported Date, Actual Start Date, or None.
+This sets the default for the additional fields that you see in the Report Downtime dialog in the Work Order Tracking and Quick Reporting applications.